#SouthernCharm Star Thomas Ravenel Goes Public With New Girlfriend, A Santa Barbara Nurse

 But even though Southern Charm’s Thomas Ravenel has just started posting photos of himself with Ashley on his social media (again, doing his traditional post and delete) Thomas had made his first appearance on her accounts as early as last month.
 Though Southern Charm fans don’t know much about Ashley Jacobs yet, here is what the timeline and social media reveal.
 Ashley Jacobs is from Santa Barbara, California, and that is where she lives and works as a registered nurse (she is a graduate of Santa Barbara High School).

-Southern Charm star Thomas Ravenel left Charleston mid-February for Palm Beach, California for the winter polo season, and returned to Charleston the first week of April, in time for the Southern Charm season 4 premiere, so it seems likely that Ravenel and Jacobs met during his time playing polo in Southern California (if they hadn’t met before then).
+Southern Charm star Thomas Ravenel left Charleston mid-February for Palm Beach, California for the winter polo season, and returned to Charleston the first week of April, in time for the Southern Charm Season 4 premiere, so it seems likely that Ravenel and Jacobs met during his time playing polo in Southern California (if they hadn’t met before then).

 But it seems as though Ashley Jacobs and Thomas Ravenel have moved their burgeoning relationship to the east coast, as her social media indicates that the two have not only been in and around the Southern Charm stomping grounds of Charleston, but it looks like Ashley has at least met one of Thomas Ravenel’s friends, Southern Charm executive producer Whitney Sudler-Smith, who also posed for an Instagram pic alongside Ashley and Ravenel.